grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=47 (0x2F) - End of record
-    VSCP_TYPE_INFORMATION_END_OF_RECORD
-This event is used to mark the end of a multi-frame data transfer.
+    VSCP_TYPE_INFORMATION_END_OF_RECORDThis event is used to mark the end of a multi-frame data transfer.
 The index byte can be used to distinguish record between each other.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |